wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/editing-geometries.md

 - Enter edit mode before making changes
 - Use vertex tools to adjust boundaries
 - Split or merge polygons when needed
-- Ensure clean topology (no gaps or overlaps)
+- Ensure clean topology (no gaps or overlaps, unless they do truly exist in the boundary)
 - Validate geometry before moving forward

 Accurate geometry is critical to producing high-quality boundary data.